 Irish Soldiers in the Union Army

-Directly after the Union defeat at the First Battle of Bull Run in 1861, President Lincoln received a request from a captain of the New York militia, Capt.
-Thomas Francis Meagher, to form an ethnically Irish Brigade.
+Immediately after the Union defeat at the First Battle of Bull Run in 1861, President Lincoln received a request from a captain of the New York militia, Capt.
+Thomas Francis Meagher, to form an ethnic Irish Brigade.
 Meagher was a name already well associated with the Irish, having been involved in an 1848 revolution in Ireland called the Young Ireland Rebellion.
 It was his rhetoric that gained him the most notoriety and nickname, Meagher of the Sword.
-When giving a speech about the need for revolution and reform in Ireland, he appealed to the need for physical force nationalism, counting examples of its successful use around the world."Be it for the defence, or be it for the assertion of a nation’s liberty, I look upon the sword as a sacred weapon.
-And if, my lord, it has sometimes reddened the shroud of the oppressor—like the anointed rod of the high priest, it has, as often, blossomed into flowers to deck the freeman’s brow...
-Abhor the sword?
-Stigmatise the sword?
-No, my lord, for at its blow, and in the quivering of its crimson light a giant nation sprang up from the waters of the Atlantic, and by its redeeming magic the fettered colony became a daring, free Republic."
+When giving a speech about the need for revolution and reform in Ireland, he appealed to the need for physical force nationalism, counting examples of its successful use around the world.

-The troops of the Irish Brigade were recruited from the major centers of immigration in the Northeast and many of its soldiers were drawn from the ranks of the working classes, the dock laborers and canal diggers.
+The troops of the Irish Brigade were recruited from the major centers of immigration in the Northeast and many from the ranks of the working classes, the dock laborers and canal diggers.
 The troops were issued weapons that were outdated by the time the war began, smoothbore 1842 Springfield muskets whose hundred yard range was dwarfed by that of the new rifled muskets.
-Meagher, remembering the victory of the Irish Brigade of France at Fontenoy and believing that his men would fight in the same style, insisted on its use.
 This did not deter the Irish, who would march into battle under their green silk flags, emblazoned with the harp of Ireland, and fire volleys at close range against their Confederate opponents.
-While their musket, firing a .69 caliber ball and buckshot, was deadly, the Irish Brigade would suffer heavy casualties because of Meagher's choice of weapon.
+While their musket, firing a .69 caliber ball and buckshot, was deadly, the Irish Brigade would suffer heavy casualties.

 It cannot be forgotten, however, that the Irish did not serve in ethnic regiments alone.
-Throughout the Union Army, Irishmen and first generation Irish-Americans served with distinction.
+Throughout the Union army, Irishmen and their sons served with distinction.
 General Philip Sheridan was born of Irish parents and Generals James Shields and Robert Nugent were both Irish-born.
 With over 150,000 native Irish in uniform and countless thousands of Irish descent, the Irish fought their way to recognition in the United States through their service in the Civil War.
-While anti-Irish sentiment continued in many ways through to the twentieth century, the service of men like those in the Irish Brigade brought the waves of Irish immigrants firmly into the fabric of the United States.
+While some anti-Irish sentiment continued through to the twentieth century, the service of men like those in the Irish Brigade brought the waves of Irish immigrants firmly into the fabric of the United States.